DnOberon/personal_blog/content/post/heimdall.md

 I was recently developing a .NET console application that interacted with a hidden, third-party application.
 My application instructed the hidden process to initiate a data exports.
 It was here, after an export started running that I ran across a few problems.

-First, the hidden application output its own logs into stdout and stderr, polluting my logs and making it hard to follow the application’s progress.
+**First**, the hidden application output its own logs into stdout and stderr, polluting my logs and making it hard to follow the application’s progress.

-Second, the hidden application had a tendency to hang unexpectedly.
+**Second**, the hidden application had a tendency to hang unexpectedly.
 Restarting the export process wasn’t a problem, the hidden application would start where it left off, but there was no easy way for my application to know that the other process had frozen.

-Third, the hidden application must have a memory leak because when the export runs long enough, if it’s a big enough batch of data, the host system would eventually run out of memory.
+**Third**, the hidden application must have a memory leak because when the export runs long enough, if it’s a big enough batch of data, the host system would eventually run out of memory.
 This breaks both the export process and my application, everything grinds to a halt.

 I needed a tool that could watch both applications, filter logs, monitor system resources, and restart the application it was watching in case of program hang.